hansroh/skitai/README.rst

     was.setlu ("weather-news")
     return ...

-Then all processes can know this update and automate consequences like refreshing cache.
+This update time stamp will be recorded in shared memory, then all skitai worker processes can catch this update by comparing previous last update time and automate consequences like refreshing cache.

 .. code:: python

-  def reload_cache (was, path):
+  def reload_cache (was, key):
     ...

   @app.if_updated ('weather-news', reload_cache)